Correctness of SUM enumeration via dynamic programming #

 Instances For

-SumDP(U, t, C, op) of Algorithm 1.
-The six operator-cases of the
+SumDP(U, t, C, op): top-level routine.
+The six operator-cases

-paper (and the four early-return cases) collapse into a single
+(and the four early-return cases of a more imperative presentation)

 Equations